 Second Schedule

-[S. 4.]
+[s.
+4]

 Transitional provisions

+[Heading inserted by No. 69 of 1981 s.
+29.]

 1. Continuation of certain temporary reserves and rights of occupancy

 (1) Any land that is temporarily reserved from occupation under the repealed Act immediately before the commencing date shall continue to be so reserved on and after that date until the reservation of the land or portion thereof is cancelled by the Minister by instrument in writing under his hand, and while the land is so reserved (whether or not any authority to occupy, or right of occupancy of, the land granted under the repealed Act and in force in relation to the land immediately before the commencing date is in force by virtue of subclause (2)) a mining tenement shall not be granted under this Act in respect of the land without the consent in writing of the Minister.